 A short taxi ride out of the city is the Ust’-Sheksna settlement wooden reconstruction, and a visit here gives a real feel of what life in the Middle Ages looked like here.

 This is an absolute must do, as only from the deck of a boat as you cruise down the Volga River can you really appreciate Rybinsk, its surroundings, and its history.

 The old dilapidated wooden buildings that were the backbone of this city decades ago, can barely be seen when on land, but from the river it’s still possible to see them lined up diligently on the banks of this spectacular river.

 Even more incredibly, is your river cruise doesn’t need to be a short one hour, or half day excursion.

 You can actually take a boat from Rybinsk straight to Moscow – possibly the most incredible way to make your way back to the capital after your trip to Rybinsk.

 - Rybinsk was such an important port town that in the 18th century the city could accommodate 170,00 sailors, that’s despite the actual population being just 7000!

 - As this city had many people involved in mechanics and machinery production, many citizens of Rybinsk had technical specialties, and were drafted in to serve in the aviation and tank forces during WW2.

 - Between the end of WW2 and the fall of the Soviet Union, Rybinsk’s name was changed twice, first to Shcherbakov and then to Andropov, before it was finally returned to Rybinsk.

-- Rybinsk has three ski resorts, six shooting galleries, and a water skiing center!
+- Rybinsk has three ski resorts and a water skiing center!